Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 No way.

-And so, I've mentioned a couple of times how polarising Chris's story is.
+And so I've mentioned a couple of times how polarising Chris's story is.

 And again, we've already said, like, that seems silly.

-Alaskan park ranger Peter Christian wrote,
+Alaskan Park Ranger Peter Christian wrote,

-When you consider McCandless from my perspective,
+When you consider McCanness from my perspective,

 you quickly see that what he did wasn't even particularly daring,